osuosl/ganeti_horizon/README.rst

     $ cp ganeti_dashboard/local/local_settings.py.example ganeti_dashboard/local/local_settings.py

 You can add your cluster's authentication information to `local_settings.py`.

+You will also need to configure the keystone endpoint as |gh| uses keystone for authentication.

 .. note:: |gh| only supports a single cluster at this time.